influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 ---

-Flux, at its core, is scripting language, but designed specifically for working with data.
+Flux, at its core, is scripting language designed specifically for working with data.
 This guide walks through a handful of simple expressions and how they are handled in Flux.

 ## Use the influx CLI